ibm-cloud-docs/cloud-object-storage/object-lock.md

 6. Optionally, set a default retention period.
 7. Click on **Save**

+### Adding a Retain Until Date or Legal Hold to an object
+{: #ol-gs-object}

+1. Navigate to the bucket with the target object
+2. Toggle **Display Versions**
+3. Go to the details of the target version
+4. Add a retention period and/or toggle on a legal hold.

 ## Using Object Lock for business continuity and disaster recovery
 {: #ol-bcdr}